joshed-io/reveal-hugo/README.md

 Note: If you specify `outputs = ["Reveal"]` for a single content file, you can prevent anything being generated for that file.
 This is handy if you other default layouts that would have created a regular HTML file from it.
 Only the list file is required for the presentation.

-# Reveal.js favorites
+## Reveal.js tips

-Not directly related to reveal-hugo, but these are some of my favorite Reveal.js features and shortcuts.
+These are some useful Reveal.js features and shortcuts.

 - 's' - type 's' to enter speaker mode, which opens a separate window with a time and speaker notes
 - 'o' - type 'o' to enter overview mode and scroll through slide thumbnails
 - 'f' - type 'f' to go into full-screen mode

-Here are a few of my favorite Reveal.js-related tools:
+Here are a few useful Reveal.js-related tools:

 - [decktape](https://github.com/astefanutti/decktape) for exporting a presentation as a PDF
+- More [revealjs themes](https://github.com/dzello/revealjs-themes) including robot-lung and sunblind

 Find many more on the Reveal.js wiki: [Plugins, tools and hardware](https://github.com/hakimel/reveal.js/wiki/Plugins,-Tools-and-Hardware).

-# Contributing
+## Contributing

 Contributions are very welcome.
 To run the example site in this repository locally, clone this repository and run: